 - On January 6, 2025, the Company announced that it had completed a buyback of 1% of the Bronco Creek Exploration ("BCE") net smelter royalty ("NSR") for a cash payment of \$500 on December 30, 2024, reducing the NSR on BCE from 1.5% to a remaining 0.5% NSR.
 The NSR applies to the BCE parcel which comprises a portion of the Parks/Salyer deposit on the Project. - On January 31, 2025, the Company closed a private placement with Hudbay Minerals Inc. ("Hudbay") of 11,955,270 common shares at a price of C\$1.68 for gross proceeds to the Company of C\$21,647 (\$14,945).
-Additionally, Nuton, exercised its pre-emptive rights in respect of the Hudbay placement, pursuant to the terms of its investor rights agreement, to maintain its 7.2% equity interest in the Company for gross proceeds of C\$1,562 (\$1,078). - On January 31, 2025, the Company completed the MainSpring purchase and sale agreement ("MainSpring PSA") with payment of \$6,000 together with accrued interest at 6% per annum, ahead of its February 28, 2025 maturity date. - On February 3, 2025, the Company announced that it has adopted a shareholder rights plan (the "Rights Plan") effective as of January 31, 2025, pursuant to a shareholder rights plan agreement entered into with TSX Trust Company, as rights agent.
-The Rights Plan is designed to ensure that all ASCU shareholders are treated fairly in connection with any take-over bid and to protect against "creeping bids", which involve the accumulation of 20% or more, on an aggregate basis, of the Company's Common Shares through purchases exempt from applicable take over-bid rules. - On February 13, 2025, the Company announced that RG Royalties LLC, a subsidiary of Royal Gold Inc. (RLGD: NASDAQ) has purchased an existing 2.5% net smelter royalty ("NSR") on a portion of the Project for cash consideration of \$55,000 from Tembo Capital.
-ASCU has the right to buy back 0.5% of Royal Gold's aggregate 2.5% NSR for \$7,000, by July 10, 2025. - On February 25, 2025, the Company announced that initial Parks/Salyer infill drilling results appear to confirm the continuity of mineralization at tighter drill spacings, and additionally, appear to extend the high grade core at the Parks/Salyer copper deposit, onto the MainSpring property at the Project.
-Three drill rigs are focused on mineral resource infill drilling, while a fourth rig is focused on both mineral resource infill drilling at Cactus West and providing downhole data for the geotechnical and hydrological programs necessary for the planned 2025 PFS.
+Additionally, Nuton, exercised its pre-emptive rights in respect of the Hudbay placement, pursuant to the terms of its investor rights agreement, to maintain its 7.2% equity interest in the Company for gross proceeds of C\$1,562 (\$1,078). - On January 31, 2025, the Company completed the MainSpring purchase and sale agreement with payment of \$6,000 together with accrued interest at 6% per annum, ahead of its February 28, 2025 maturity date. - On February 3, 2025, the Company announced that it had adopted a shareholder rights plan (the "Rights Plan") effective as of January 31, 2025, pursuant to a shareholder rights plan agreement entered into with TSX Trust Company, as rights agent.
+The Rights Plan is designed to ensure that all ASCU shareholders are treated fairly in connection with any take-over bid and to protect against "creeping bids", which involve the accumulation of 20% or more, on an aggregate basis, of the Company's Common Shares through purchases exempt from applicable take over-bid rules. - On February 13, 2025, the Company announced that RG Royalties LLC, a subsidiary of Royal Gold Inc. ("Royal Gold") had purchased an existing 2.5% net smelter returns royalty ("NSR") on a portion of the Project for cash consideration of \$55,000 from Tembo Capital.
+The Company's subsidiaries have the right to buy-down 0.5% of Royal Gold's aggregate 2.5% NSR for \$7,000, by delivering notice of exercise of such buy-down right by July 10, 2025.
+Such notice of exercise was delivered to Royal Gold on June 24, 2025.

+On February 25, 2025, the Company announced that initial Parks/Salyer infill drilling results appear to confirm the continuity of mineralization at tighter drill spacings, and additionally, appear to extend the high grade core at the Parks/Salyer copper deposit, onto the MainSpring property at the Project.
+Three drill rigs are focused on mineral resource infill drilling, while a fourth rig is focused on both mineral resource infill drilling at Cactus West and providing downhole data for the geotechnical and hydrological programs necessary for the ongoing pre-feasibility study on the Project (the "2025 PFS").

-Additionally, it was announced that Doug Bowden will be stepping down as Vice President Exploration, effective April 1, 2025.
-Christopher White will be stepping into his place as Manager, Geology to lead the infill drilling programs at Cactus, as ASCU moves through its technical studies.
+Additionally, it was announced that Doug Bowden stepped down as Vice President Exploration, effective April 1, 2025.
+Christopher White was in turn appointed as Manager, Geology to lead the infill drilling programs at Cactus, as ASCU moves through its technical studies.
 Chris joined in 2023 as Chief Mine Geologist and has worked closely alongside Doug since then, overseeing the geology and exploration programs.